MagsMagnoli/svelte-recaptcha-tutorial/README.md

-# Stage 2 Recaptcha Frontend
+# Stage 3 Recaptcha Backend

-- added recaptcha site key as an environment variable
+- added recaptcha secret key as an environment variable
-- implemented the recaptcha callback functions
+- implemented the recaptcha verification request

 Start the app by running